kercre123/victor/docs/architecture/neuralNets.md

 In the "NeuralNets" field of [`vision_config.json`](/resources/config/engine/vision_config.json), you can specify several parameters of the model you want to load.
 See NeuralNetParams for additional info beyond the following.

+* `modelType` - Maps to which implementation of INeuralNetModel the runner will use.
+Currently we only have "TFLite" models in place, but this will allow us to have some models running "offboard" in the future as well.
 * `graphFile` - The graph representing the model you want to load, assumed to be in `resources/config/engine/vision/dnn_models` (see also the next section about model storage).
   - `<filename.{pb|tflite}>` will load a TensorFlow (Lite) model stored in a Google protobuf file
   - `<modelname>` (without extension) assumes you are specifying a Caffe model and will load the model from `<modelname>.prototxt` and `<modelname>.caffemodel`, which must _both_ exist.